astropy/SPISEA/docs/index.rst

 * make a spectrum of a star cluster in integrated light

+SPISEA can be downloaded from `Github <https://github.com/astropy/SPISEA>`_.
 Please cite `Hosek et al. (2020) <https://ui.adsabs.harvard.edu/abs/2020arXiv200606691H/abstract>`_  if you use SPISEA in your research.

 Getting Started
 ----------------